sizej/NFL_RT_Prob/README.md

 ### Logistic Regression

-Able to achieve 50.5% accuracy.
+Able to achieve 50.5% accuracy on test - 48.5% on hold-out.
 Describe the model.
 Find some charts that go with LogReg.

 ### Naive Bayes

 ### MLP

 ### Random Forest

+Able to achieve 51.5% test, 50.2% hold-out

+### Adaboost Classifier

+51.4% test, 49.8% hold-out

 ## Conclusions